 BLM wild mustang adoption is something that requires a lot of thought but can also provide a great reward.
 The BLM mustang is a versatile horse that comes in all shapes and colors.
 Best of all, they can typically be adopted for just $25 from the BLM.

-If you are looking for a specific section here is a table of contents:
+If you are looking for a specific section here is a table of contents and be sure to check out the list of my favorite mustang horse training books.

 History of the Mustang